Uncertainty-driven Exploration Strategies for Online Grasp Learning: Related works

 \subsection{Deep RL-based Grasping Methods}

-Vision-based RL has emerged as a promising approach to robotic grasping, which involves using visual information (such as RGB-D or point cloud) to guide robot actions through RL networks \cite{sur}.
-RL-based methods \cite{1806.10293,levine2018learning} are often end-to-end and optimize close-loop policies for grasp planning from raw visual inputs.
+Vision-based RL has emerged as a promising approach to robotic grasping, which involves using visual information to guide robot actions through RL networks \cite{sur,1806.10293,levine2018learning} and are often end-to-end and optimize close-loop policies for grasp planning from raw visual inputs.
 One of the primary obstacles lies in the requirement of substantial quantities of training data of exceptional quality, owing to the high dimensionality of visual \cite{review} or depth \cite{8463204} input.
 Additionally, the algorithm must effectively extrapolate the acquired knowledge to unknown scenarios while maintaining its efficient performance.
 Open-loop RL methods are also used for 6-DoF bin picking scenarios \cite{1803.09956,BerscheidMK19,BerscheidFK21,2111.01510} which need a substantial number of updates to achieve ideal performance.
 However, these works often resort to training from scratch and use a standard exploration policy, i.e. a policy entropy bonus, hence they require an extensive amount of online samples.

-There have also been several works that propose more advanced exploration strategies for online grasp learning \cite{fu2022legs,danielczuk2020exploratory,lu2020multi,eppner2017visual,kroemer2010combining,li2020accelerating,laskey2015multi,oberlin2018autonomously}, but so far they have only addressed singulated object scenes and extending these methods to bin picking is non-trivial.
+Several works have proposed more principled exploration strategies for online grasp learning\cite{fu2022legs,danielczuk2020exploratory,lu2020multi,eppner2017visual,kroemer2010combining,li2020accelerating,laskey2015multi,oberlin2018autonomously}, but so far singulated object scenes were addressed and their extensions to bin picking is non-trivial.
 Alternatively, meta-learning or few-shot learning have also been applied for online learning for bin picking \cite{guo2022few,chen2022meta,barcellona2023fsg}.
-These works show that the learned grasp can be quickly adapted to unseen objects.
-However, they require few shots of context grasps provided either by an oracle or by executing passive actions.
+These works show that the learned grasp can be quickly adapted to OOD objects.
+However, they require a few shots of context grasps provided either by an oracle or by executing passive actions.
 In contrast, our approach gathers these context grasp points via an actively exploring policy.